Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 - Guide: The use of AI tools must be in accordance with good scientific practice.

-- Share information: Communicate AI tool capabilities, limitations and uses to stakeholders.
+- Share information: Communicate AI tool capabilities, limitations and uses to stakeholders

 - Follow developments in this field: Monitoring the development of artificial intelligence technology as a university of applied sciences and awareness of new practices affect the use of artificial intelligence in universities of applied sciences.
 If necessary, the university of applied sciences assesses and updates its ethical and operating instructions to correspond to the latest trends and best practices.
-Whenever possible, when participating in a wider discussion on the ethical use of artificial intelligence and participating in initiatives by organisations in the field to promote responsible use of artificial intelligence, the university of applied sciences influences the development of the matter at the national level.
+Whenever possible, when participating in a wider discussion on the ethical use of artificial intelligence and participating in initiatives by organizations in the field to promote the responsible use of artificial intelligence, the university of applied sciences influences the development of the matter at the national level.

-- Monitor use: By collecting feedback on the use of artificial intelligence through an open channel and reporting on flaws, the university of applied sciences promotes openness and develops the use of artificial intelligence in its community.
+- Monitor use: By collecting data and feedback on the use of artificial intelligence through an open channel and reporting on flaws, the university of applied sciences promotes openness and develops the use of artificial intelligence in its community.

 Recommendations for the teachers of universities of applied sciences